textgain/grasp/README.md

 # Grasp.py – Explainable AI

 **Grasp** is a lightweight AI toolkit for Python, with tools for data mining, natural language processing (NLP), machine learning (ML) and network analysis.
-It has 300+ fast and essential algorithms, with ~25 lines of code per function, self-explanatory function names, no depencies, bundled into one well-documented file: [grasp.py](https://github.com/textgain/grasp) (200KB).
+It has 300+ fast and essential algorithms, with ~25 lines of code per function, self-explanatory function names, no dependencies, bundled into one well-documented file: [grasp.py](https://github.com/textgain/grasp) (200KB).

 **Grasp** is developed by [Textgain](https://textgain.com), a language tech company that uses AI for societal good.